nitaybz/homebridge-sensibo-ac/README.md

 - Does your sensibo state get out of sync with your AC?
 - Do you find yourself changing commands from the original remote just for the AC and Sensibo to be in sync?

 If you have ever found yourself struggling with the above, this feature is exactly for you!

-It allows you to quickly toggle the state in Sensibo and Home app without changing the real state of your device, this will help you to quickly sync between them.
+It allows you to toggle the state in Sensibo and Home app without changing the real state of your device, this will help you to sync between them.

-When enabled, this feature creates a new switch accessory.
+When enabled, an additional switch accessory will be added.
 The switch is stateless, which means that when clicked, it turns back OFF after 1 second.
-Behind the scenes, the plugin changes the state of the device from ON to OFF or the other way around, depending on the current state of the device, without sending actual commands to the AC.
+Behind the scenes, the plugin toggles the state of the device from ON to OFF (or the other way around, depending on the current state of the device), without sending actual commands to the AC.

-\* *This can be required if your AC has the same command for ON and OFF because it can go out of sync easily.*
+*This maybe be required if your AC has the same command for ON and OFF because it can go out of sync easily.*

 To enable the extra **AC Sync** switch, add `"enableSyncButton": true` to your config.

 To attach the **AC Sync** switch as a service within the AC accessory, instead of a separate switch, add `"syncButtonInAccessory": true` to your config.

+Note: Setting `"syncButtonInAccessory": true` by itself will create the switch, regardless of `enableSyncButton` value.

 ### Occupancy Sensor

 Enabling this feature will add **Occupancy Sensor** to HomeKit, representing the Home/Away state of the geofence feature in Sensibo app.

-\* Geofencing must be enabled in Sensibo app for it to work
+Note: Geofencing must be enabled in Sensibo app for it to work

 To enable the extra **Occupancy Sensor**, add `"enableOccupancySensor": true` to your config.

 ### Climate React

-When enabled, this feature creates a new switch accessory in HomeKit.
-The new switch can quickly enable or disable the state of the "Climate React" you've set in Sensibo app.
+When enabled, an additional switch accessory will be added.
+The switch will enable or disable the "Climate React" mode you've set up in the Sensibo app.

 Use this feature in conjunction with the occupancy sensor and you'll be able to get the "Sensibo Plus" feature that allows turning it on/off according to your geolocation.

-\* This feature does not allow changing the actual logic of the "Climate React", only enable or disable it.
+Note: This feature does not allow changing the actual logic (temperature, mode etc) of the "Climate React" mode, only enabling or disabling it.
 Therefore, it will not work if the "Climate React" was not set up in Sensibo app first.

 To enable the extra **Climate React** switch, add `"enableClimateReactSwitch": true` to your config.